-Well, our Wise friend had some explaining to do.
+Well, our Wise friend had some explaining to do good ethical behavior in business.
 She told her young daughter that doing the right thing isn’t usually easy and that she could refuse to let Katie play with any toys or offer her a snack.
 However, in treating her friend in such a manner, she would be changing her ideals and basic character to make it fit someone else’s personality.
 When meeting new people, they wouldn’t recognize her as the good hostess and polite guest that she had always been and they might not choose to be friends with her.

 Do the right thing for you and your own integrity, no matter what everyone else is doing.